The Committee

 - consult with stakeholders and the public, and keep them informed.

-Our business plan sets out the work we will do this year to achieve our strategic priorities, including to:
+Our business plan sets out the priority areas and activities we will undertake to this year to achieve our strategic priorities.
+The following represent the priority areas that the BCCC will likely focus on in 2021–22:

 Committee secretariat